Lunar Laser Ranging System for Low-Frequency Gravitational Waves Detection

 Abstract

-Gravitational waves detection can be implemented by probing the modulated phase of the laser beam transporting between the two test masses.
-To avoid the dual-cavity locking challenge inherent in LIGO-type gravitational-wave detection systems, we proposes a high-sensitivity gravitational wave detection scheme: using a single-link transmitted light beam as the carrier, leveraging the modulation effect of gravitational waves on its phase, and combining Mach-Zehnder interferometry detection technology to achieve high-sensitivity detection of gravitational waves.
-Based on this scheme, a 10 000 km lunar laser ranging system is designed for the 0.1-10 Hz frequency band, and its achievable gravitational-wave detection sensitivity is evaluated under the limiting noise from laser shot noise and test-mass radiation pressure.
-This work may provide the useful reference for the construction of an experimental detection system that can achieve the high sensitive detection of gravitational waves in the target frequency band, by just only a high-precision single-link laser ranging system.
+To avoid the dual-cavity locking challenge inherent in LIGO-type gravitational-wave detection systems, a high-sensitivity gravitational wave detection scheme was proposed.
+A single-link transmitted optical beam was used as a carrier, and the gravitational-wave-induced phase modulation on the beam was sensed and, in combination with Mach-Zehnder interferometry, was utilized to achieve high-sensitivity gravitational wave detection.
+A 10,000 km lunar laser ranging system was designed for the 0.1-10 Hz frequency band, and its achievable gravitational-wave detection sensitivity was evaluated under noise limitations from laser shot noise and test-mass radiation pressure noise.
+This study provides a reference for the development of a laser ranging-based experimental system aimed at high-sensitivity gravitational wave detection in the target frequency band.

 -